 Again, purple drywall is more moisture, mold and mildew resistant compared to regular drywall Even more so than blue and green drywall options.
 If your walls will be in contact with water, this is the best drywall to use.

-As mentioned, the Denshield brand drywall is the best tile backer.
+As mentioned, the Denshield brand drywall is the preferred board type as tile backer.
 So, if you are planning to tile the walls, ask your dyrwall contractor to use this brand.

 This type of drywall uses fiberglass instead of paper to protect the gypsum board.
 It is more resistant to moisture, mold and mildew.
 It’s easy to cut, though it’s a bit tougher than regular drywall.
 When using paperless drywall, you’ll have to use a special joint compound to get a smooth finish.
 Paperless drywall also has a little texture to it, compared to a smooth regular drywall finish.